gokcehan/lf/doc.md

 ## scrolloff (int) (default 0)

-Minimum number of offset lines shown at all times in the top and the bottom of the screen when scrolling.
+Minimum number of offset lines shown at all times at the top and bottom of the screen when scrolling.
 The current line is kept in the middle when this option is set to a large value that is bigger than the half of number of lines.
 A smaller offset can be used when the current file is close to the beginning or end of the list to show the maximum number of items.